| Title: | MrDAG: Bayesian causal graphical model for joint Mendelian randomization analysis of multiple exposures and outcomes |

 considered (NA)

-algorithm contains the indices of the traits in data
+group If MrDAGcheck in MrDAG algorithm contains the indices of the traits in data that

 The data set contains lifestyle and behavioural traits that are considered exposures of the risk of mental health phenotypes.
 As outcomes, seven mental health phenotypes are considered, including (in alphabetic order) attention deficit hyperactivity disorder (ADHD), anorexia nervosa (AN), autism spectrum disorder (ASD), bipolar disorder (BD), cognition (COG), major depressive disorder (MDD) and schizophrenia (SCZ).
 As exposures, six lifestyle and behavioural traits that have previously been investigated for their protective/risk effects on mental health are considered, including (in alphabetic order) alcohol consumption (ALC), education (in years) (EDU), leisure screen time (LST), physical activity (PA), lifetime smoking index (SM) and sleep duration (SP)